utiasDSL/ra_sam/README.md

 </p>

 ## Known issues
-1. In some cases, after installing GTSAM, `libmetis-gtsam.so` might not be found during roslaunch.
-This can result in a crash of `ra_sam` node.
+1. In some cases, after installing GTSAM, `libmetis-gtsam.so` might not be found during roslaunch, resulting in `ra_sam` node ending abruptly.
 This can be addressed by updating the library path:
    ```
    echo export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib" >> ~/.bashrc
    source ~/.bashrc